Coefficients of the solid angle and Ehrhart quasi-polynomials: Main results

-The first main result is an explicit, local formula for the codimension two coefficient $a_{d-2}(t)$ of the solid angle sum $A_P(t)$ of any rational polytope $P$.
 We begin defining some local parameters at each face of $P$, which appear in the statements of our results.
 Let $P$ be a $d$-dimensional rational polytope in $\R^d$.
 For each face $F$ of $P$, let $\Lambda_F$ be the lattice of integer vectors orthogonal to $\lin(F)$,

 If $F$ is a face of $P$ and $G$ is a facet of~$F$, denote by $N_F(G)$ the unit normal vector in $\lin(F)$ pointing outward to $G$.
 For a ($d-2$)-dimensional face $G$ of $P$, let $F_1 = F_1(G)$ and $F_2 = F_2(G)$ be the two facets whose intersection defines $G$.
 The solid angle of $G$, also called the \textbf{dihedral angle} of the edge when $d = 3$, can be computed as the angle between the normal vectors $N_P(F_1)$ and $-N_P(F_2)$ (see Figure~\ref{fig:cG}).
 We let~$c_G$ denotes the cosine of this angle,